 The following blog post will look into electrical fires and what colour code is displayed on an electrical fire extinguisher.
 Continue reading to find out everything that you need to know.

-What Is an Electrical Fire?
+What Counts as an Electrical Fire?
+Common Causes Explained

 This one is pretty self-explanatory, but it is a fire which involves any electrical equipment.
 This can be anything from a television to a stereo, or a computer to a fuse box.
 It is very important that you make the correct choice when it comes to this type of fire.
 Otherwise, you could escalate the fire into something which is way beyond your control.